victor-prado/broker-manager/README.md

 ### Motivation ###

-It was made thinking of people around me (brokers), but the main purpose of starting this project was to study and get pratice, so any contribution and feedback will be really appreciated.
+It was made thinking of people around me (brokers), but the main purpose of starting this project was to study and get practice, so any contribution and feedback will be really appreciated.

 ### Pre-Installation Requirements ###